spatie/form-backend-validation/README.md

 ## Usage

-You find an example implementation with Laravel and Vue in the [spatie/form-backend-validation-example-app repo](https://github.com/spatie/form-backend-validation-example-app).
+You can find an example implementation with Laravel and Vue in the [spatie/form-backend-validation-example-app repo](https://github.com/spatie/form-backend-validation-example-app).

 ![Screenshot](https://raw.githubusercontent.com/spatie/form-backend-validation-example-app/master/public/images/screenshot.png)